WATCH: Cowboys Fans Booed Dak Prescott, Threw Trash at Him in Loss

-WATCH: Cowboys fans booed, threw trash at Prescott in loss originally appeared on NBC Sports Washington
+WATCH: Cowboys fans booed, threw trash at Prescott in loss originally appeared on NBC Sports Philadelphia

-We're only one week into the NFL season, but Dallas Cowboys fans are officially melting down.
+We're only one week into the NFL season, but Cowboys fans are officially melting down.

 Late Sunday night, three-plus quarters into the Buccaneers manhandling Dallas at Jerry World, franchise quarterback Dak Prescott jogged off the field to get an X-ray on what would eventually be revealed as a sprained thumb.
 Prescott is out for six to eight weeks with the injury.
 It's a serious injury!